Exploring Cross-Modal Flows for Few-Shot Learning: Introduction

-It is widely acknowledged that PEFT typically outperforms linear probing.
-However, we observed that their advantages compared with LP are not consistent across different datasets.
-To better illustrate this, we introduce the concept of dataset difficulty: A dataset with lower CLIP zero-shot performance is considered more difficult.
-This definition is reasonable because lower zero-shot performance means that the cross modal distribution is more complicated, thus more difficult to adjust.
+{Generally, the performance gains of PEFT methods stem from two sources: 1) the incorporation of few-shot training data, and 2) the algorithmic capability to align cross-modal features.
+To evaluate the latter, we utilize linear probing as a reference baseline.
+Since linear probing can only learn a simple linear boundary, it effectively represents the performance gain attributed solely to data access.
+Consequently, by measuring the margin by which PEFT outperforms linear probing, we can factor out the data's contribution and evaluate PEFT's cross-modal alignment capability.However, we observed that their advantages compared with linear probing are not consistent across different datasets.
+To better illustrate this, we introduce the concept of dataset difficulty: A dataset with lower CLIP RN50 zero-shot performance is considered more difficult.
+This definition is reasonable because lower zero-shot performance means that the cross-modal distribution is more complicated, thus more difficult to adjust.
 In this paper, we found that while PEFT methods work pretty well on relatively simple datasets, they fail to generalize to difficult ones.
-For example, as shown in Figure~\ref{fig:intro2}, the prevailing PEFT method CoOp can obtain remarkable improvements over the LP baseline on relatively simple datasets, like OxfordPets.
+For example, as shown in Figure~\ref{fig:intro2}, the prevailing PEFT method CoOp can obtain remarkable improvements over the linear probing baseline on relatively simple datasets, like OxfordPets.
 However, the improvements on more challenging datasets, such as FGVCAircraft, are marginal.

-To explain this phenomenon, we propose a new perspective for all existing PEFT approaches: these methods try to adjust their general aligned multimodal distribution towards the golden distribution by \emph{one rectification step}.
-This is because during the inference, the adjustments consist of a single forward pass of the trained model.
-Since PEFT methods involve only a small number of learnable parameters, they are usually unable to learn very complex transformations.
-Therefore, for difficult datasets where some multimodal features are highly entangled, these one-step methods are unable to align them, as shown in Figure~\ref{fig:intro}(bcd).
-This leads to our core motivation: \textbf{Can we make \emph{multi-step} rectifications to realize better cross-modal alignment?}
+{In this paper, we attribute this limitation to the highly entangled cross-modal distributions in difficult datasets, which necessitate complex transformations for effective alignment.
+Existing PEFT methods struggle to model such transformations, primarily because they rely on a \textbf{single forward pass for feature adjustment during inference} (we term these PEFT paradigms as \emph{one-step} approaches).
+This forces the model to predict the target features directly from the input in one step, which is inherently difficult for very complicated cross-modal distributions.
+Since one-step approaches are difficult to model complex transformations, a natural question is: \textbf{Can we make \emph{multi-step} adaptation to realize better cross-modal alignment?}}